sasika2001/Mood-Music/README.md

 <h2>🩵 Project Overview</h2>
 <p>The <strong>Mood-Based Music Recommendation System</strong> recommends songs based on the user’s mood.
-It takes input as a user-selected mood or a facial expression image, processes it through a machine learning model, and returns a personalized playlist or song suggestions.</p>
+It takes input as a user-selected mood or a facial expression image, processes it through a machine learning model, and returns a personalized playlist or song suggestions.
+Recommended songs are played directly in <strong>Spotify</strong> using the Spotify Web API.</p>

 <blockquote>
 💡 <em>Example:</em><br>
-If the user is feeling <strong>happy</strong>, the system may recommend upbeat songs.
+If the user is feeling <strong>happy</strong>, the system may recommend upbeat songs and automatically play them on Spotify.
-If the user is <strong>sad</strong>, it may suggest calming or soothing music.
 </blockquote>

 <h2>🎯 Key Features</h2>